skills/release-based-workflow/README.md

 ### :keyboard: Activity: Create and merge the hotfix pull request

 1. Open a pull request with `hotfix-v1.0.1` as the `base` branch, and `fix-game-background` as the `compare` branch
-1. Fill in the pull request template to describe your changes, you can set the pull request title to `Hotfix for broken game style` and you can include a detailed pull request body, an example is below
+1. Fill in the pull request template to describe your changes.
+You can set the pull request title to `Hotfix for broken game style`.
+You can include a detailed pull request body, an example is below:
     ```
     ## Description:
     - Fixed bug, set game background back to black